ropensci/iheatmapr/cran-comments.md

 ## Release Overview

-Minor update to fix issues with package on R-devel.
-Issues were related to the change in the RNG algorithm.
-Tests now pass on R-devel (checked on rhub).
-Also incoporates a few minor bug fixes that address issues brought up by users of the package.
+Minor update to make tests compatible with the development version of the 'scales' package, which changes slightly the color outputs from some functions used by this package.
+Also incoporates a few bug fixes and minor features that address issues brought up by users of the package.

 ## R CMD check results